7J2415147m/Jatin-kumar/README.md

 Most third-party software stays disabled
 ## Diagram of Safe mode:
 ![copyImage](https://github.com/user-attachments/assets/20f6c12e-7d25-4d79-b9fa-78eccbeffa94)
+# What is Repair Tools:
+#### -> A Repair Tool is a software program or utility that helps to fix problems in a computer system, such as:

+-> Operating system errors

+-> Software crashes

+-> Boot problems

+-> Corrupted files

+-> Virus damage

+Repair tools help to restore the system back to normal without needing a full reinstallation.
+## Why are Repair Tools Important?

+Repair tools are used when:

+The system is not working properly

+Files or settings are corrupted

+The system is slow or unresponsive

+There are boot or update errors

+They help users solve these problems easily without needing expert help.
+## Examples:

+##### In Windows:
+–> Startup Repair, SFC, System Restore

+##### In Linux:
+–> Boot Repair, fsck, Live CD Tools

+##### Others:
+–> Malwarebytes (malware removal)
+–> Recuva (file recovery)

+## Benefits of Repair Tools:

+Saves time – no need to reinstall the OS

+Fixes system errors easily

+Protects data

+Helps keep the computer fast and stable
+## Diagram of Repair Tool:

 # What is OS Repair:
 #### -> OS Repair means fixing problems in the Operating System (OS) when it is not working properly.
 It helps to bring the system back to a normal working state without losing your important data.